 Join us for the opening celebration of It Takes a Village: Charlotte’s Artist Collectives on June 12 at Mint Museum Randolph.
 There will be music, food trucks, and an informal conversation with the artist collective co-founders of BlkMrktClt, Brand the Moth, and Goodyear Arts.

-BLK MRKT CLT was created to provide a safe creative environment for artists of color.
-The organization focuses on developing emerging artists and creating a more diverse and robust community.
+BlkMrktClt was created to provide a safe creative environment for artists of color.
+The organization, located at Camp North End, focuses on developing emerging artists and creating a more diverse and robust community.

-Goodyear Arts is an artist-led residency program that supports select visual, performing, and literary artists annually by providing time, space, money and community in which to create.
-Alumni can join the collective and continue using free studio space if they volunteer their time to support the organization.
+Goodyear Arts is an artist-led residency program that supports visual, performing, and literary artists annually by providing time, space, money, and community in which to create.
+Alumni have formed a collective and continue using free studio space and volunteering their time to support the organization.